 Connecting the Satel Graphite detector in DEOL using external resistors

 What we set on the control panel side:

-o Input type. (its parameterization) The same as set with the detector resistors.
-In our case it will be DEOL NC (in the case of control panels that provide configuration of DEOL NC and DEOL NO) or simply DEOL in the case of other control panels. o Appropriate reaction type. o If the detector is connected not directly to the control panel board, but to the zone expansion module, then make sure it has been properly added to the control panel.
+o Input type. (its parameterization) The same as set with resistors in the detector.
+In our case it will be DEOL NC (in the case of control panels that provide DEOL NC and DEOL NO configuration) or simply DEOL in the case of other control panels. o Appropriate reaction type. o If the detector is connected not directly to the control panel board, but to the zone expansion module, then make sure it has been properly added to the control panel.
 What range of zone numbers does it support.
 These are, of course, basic zone settings sufficient to test whether the detector has been properly connected.
 However, it is not always sufficient for the control panel to work as intended.
 But here I am already referring to the instructions.